jacobrdavis/ocean-surface-wave-slopes-and-wind-wave-alignment/README.md

 At moderate wind speeds, differences in mean square slope between aligned and crossing conditions can vary 10\% to 15\% relative to their mean.
 The dependence on wind-wave alignment is robust up to 30 m/s, but can be obscured at the highest wind speeds near the center of the storm where wind and wave directions change rapidly.
 These changes in wave slopes may be related to the reported dependence of air-sea drag coefficients on wind-wave alignment.

+src - much of the code is src from a standalone package, but it is copied here for archival purposes.